sculptures • permaculture • primitive technology • kayaking • links • index • about

 General tips

-• If in the market for a new self-support boat, try to do some demoing with gear packed in.
-Depending on the weight of the paddler and the particular boat, some kayaks will handle the added weight of camping gear better.
+• If in the market for a new boat, and you're concerned with its ability to perform well while loaded, demo with your gear packed in.
+Depending on the weight of the paddler, and the particular boat, some kayaks will handle the added weight of camping gear better than others.
 If you can't demo, pay close attention to the manufacturers recommended weight ranges and take in to account the extra weight your gear will add.
 If you're towards the upper end of the weight range, the boat may take on a number of undesireable handling traits when loaded with gear.

-• Self-adhesive velcro can be used to contain water bottles in the pillarless European kayaks without bottle holders.
-Place the "hook" half on the boats hull ahead of the seat and the "loop" half on the water bottle.
-The same kind of velcro can also be used anywhere in the kayak to hold a map case or any other miscellaneous items.
+• Self-adhesive velcro placed inside the boat can be used to contain smaller miscellaneous items such as a map case.
+Place the "hook" half on the boats plastic and the "loop" half on the item you want to carry.
 Just be aware that these things stand a chance of being lost during a swim.
-Properly done though, the velcro will hold a bottle (square or rectangular) and similar items fine while paddling and rolling.
+Properly done though, the velcro will hold lighter weight items just fine while paddling and rolling.